Larry's Take on Gun Control and Violent Crime

 "When guns are outlawed, only outlaws will have guns."

-This would likely increase the number of Case C's, which is a bad result.
-By the way, I'm not wild about their "cold dead fingers" slogan.
+By the way, I'm not wild about the NRA's "cold dead fingers" slogan.
 For me, it applies more to chocolate than to firearms.

-We should gather stats on cities, counties, states, and countries that have made big changes in their firearms laws.
-Then compute average violent crime rates for the 5-year periods before and after each big change, for each of these political entities.
-Is there a real relationship between the two?
+We should compute average violent crime rates for the 5-year periods before and after each big change, for each of these political entities.
+Then compare these results with the corresponding figures for the control groups.
+Putting the shrill hysterics aside, there may be a real relationship between the gun control and violent crime.
 If we look closely, we may learn a thing or three.

 Some firearms regulations for our de facto citizens' militia are reasonable, as well as being consistent with the 2nd Amendment.
 Who knows?
 Some of them may even put a small dent in violent crime.